go-vela/vela-downstream/DOCS.md

 > **NOTE:** Users should refrain from configuring sensitive information in your pipeline in plain text.

+A Github personal access token is required.
+The token must be tied to a user that exists in Vela, that is, the user has logged into Vela at least once.
+Additionally, the user must have write access in Github to both this repo and any repos you intend to trigger.

 ### Internal

 Users can use [Vela internal secrets](https://go-vela.github.io/docs/tour/secrets/) to substitute these sensitive values at runtime: